EwoutBergsma/OTA-Update-OpenThread-ESPHome/README.md

 # Introuction

 After a recent ESPHome update, I found you can perform OTA updates on an ESPHome device over Thread only (i.e. no Wi-Fi required).
-Since I couldn’t find this documented or discussed on the forums, I created this repository to share the discovery.
+Since I couldn’t find this documented, only mentioned shortly on forums, I created this repository to share the discovery.

 The process is quite trivial for those acquainted to ESPHome.